-Appendix D. Memorandum 3B: Tribes and Organizations Engaged in Data Collection
+Appendix D. Memorandum 3B: Tribes and Organizations Engaged in Data Collection maintenance.
+This memorandum describes:

 This memorandum summarizes the Tribes and Tribal organizations that participated in the Data Collection and Analysis phase of the Federal Highway Administration's (FHWA) Transportation Planning in Tribal Communities study.
 The study's goals are to: